lucas-mior/clipsim/README.md

 [fzf](https://github.com/junegunn/fzf)
 and [xsel](https://github.com/kfish/xsel)
 ```
 # Don't actually do this.
-The output from `clipsim print` has all white spaced
+The output from `clipsim --print` has all white spaced
 # supressed in order to improve usage with fzf.
 See the next snippet on how to
 # overcome this.
-$ clipsim print | fzf --read0 | xsel -b
+$ clipsim --print | fzf --read0 | xsel -b
 ```

 In order to retrieve the entry with original white space and